provectus/kafka-ui/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 <!--
 Add any other context about the problem here.
 E.g.:
-1. Impact or severity/priority suggestions with justification
+1. Additional checks done with outcome, if that can help understand the issue better or pinpoint the root cause
-2. Additional checks done with outcome, if that can help understand the issue better or pinpoint the root cause
+2. Related issues
-3. Related issues
+3. Logs (if available)
-4. Logs (if available)
+4. Impact on the end user in general.
 -->